percona/everest-doc/docs/administer/rbac.md

 ## Default role

-In Percona Everest, the only predefined default role is **adminrole:role**, which is assigned to the **admin** user.
+In Percona Everest, the only predefined role is **adminrole:role**, which is assigned to the **admin** user.
 Hence, this **admin** user has unrestricted access to Percona Everest.
 However, the RBAC (Role-Based Access Control) configuration can define and allocate specific roles based on individual requirements and access privileges.

 This default built-in role definition can be seen in [policy.csv](https://github.com/percona/everest/blob/main/deploy/quickstart-k8s.yaml#L94-L102).